CSLT-THU/Vivi_3.0/README.md

 - `cangtou`, `keywords`, `test_set`, `eval_set` are mutually exclusive, leave other parameters blank when using one of them.
 - `model` and  `ckpt_path` are required.
 - `use_planning` is related to planning mechanism, which extracts/expands 4 keywords from the input query.
-- When using evaluation set as input, setting 'bleu_eval' to True can give a bleu score.
+- When using evaluation set as input, setting `bleu_eval` to True can give a bleu score.
 - `poem_type` can be set as either `poem7` or `poem5`, which represents the sentence length.

 #### 2. Run prediction